DannyNemer/javascript-comments-style-guide/README.md

      * @param {Object} options The options object to check.
      * @returns {boolean} Returns `true` if `options` is ill-formed, else `false`.
      */
     ```

-  1. Place in-line comments above the line of code, never on the same line.

-    ```javascript
-    // Bad
-    set(myObject, 'prop', 'val') // Set the value of 'prop' to 'val'.

-    // Good
-    // Set the value of 'prop' to 'val'. set(myObject, 'prop', 'val')
-    ```

-  1. Write in-line comments in imperative present tense.

-    ```javascript
-    // Bad
-    // Sets the value of 'prop' to 'val'. set(myObject, 'prop', 'val')

-    // Good
-    // Set the value of 'prop' to 'val'. set(myObject, 'prop', 'val')
-    ```

-  1. End in-line comments with a period.

-    ```javascript
-    // Bad
-    // Set the value of 'prop' to 'val' set(myObject, 'prop', 'val')

-    // Good
-    // Set the value of 'prop' to 'val'. set(myObject, 'prop', 'val')
-    ```

-  1. Insert a blank line above in-line comments.

-    ```javascript
-    // Bad
-    var myObject = {}
-    // Set the value of 'prop' to 'val'. set(myObject, 'prop', 'val')

-    // Good
-    var myObject = {}

-    // Set the value of 'prop' to 'val'. set(myObject, 'prop', 'val')
-    ```

 ## JSDoc